Keyword search: 183 records shown

 CommunicationOcular DiseaseKnowledgeOptions

-In this episode of Sound Optometry, optometrist Robert Longhurst reports an increased incidence of viral conjunctivitis-related red eye during lockdown and Consultant Ophthalmologist David Lockington explores the investigation and management of acute red eye.
+In this episode, optometrist Robert Longhurst discusses the increased incidence of viral conjunctivitis-related red eye during the COVID-19 lockdown of Spring 2020.
+Consultant Ophthalmologist David Lockington explores the investigation and management of acute red eye.

 Topics: Red eye, Viral conjunctivitis, Microbial keratitis, Contact lens complications, Independent prescribing, Emergency referrals.